Tradeshift: Financials

 The company's valuation as of May 2018 was $1.1 billion.
-Tradeshift is now considered a unicorn, and according to Bloomberg, will not need any further funding.
+Tradeshift is now considered a unicorn, and, according to Bloomberg, will not need any further funding.

-Jan 14, 2020, Tradeshift announced that they'd raised $240M in Series F finance.
+Jan 14, 2020, Tradeshift announced that they had raised $240 million in Series F finance.

 Acquisitions

-2015: Tradeshift acquires product information management company Merchantry.
-Merchantry is retail product information management (PIM) software for multi-vendor ecommerce retailers.
-Merchantry is known for managing retail product information for ecommerce retailers, including amazon.com, Marks & Spencer, and others.
+In 2015, Tradeshift acquired product information management company Merchantry.
+Merchantry is a retail product information management (PIM) software for multi-vendor ecommerce retailers.

-2016: Tradeshift acquires Hyper Travel.
+In 2016, Tradeshift acquired Hyper Travel.
 Hyper Travel is a travel management service that allows customers to access travel agents via its native messaging apps, SMS, and email.

-2017: Tradeshift acquires IBX Business Network.
+In 2017, Tradeshift acquired IBX Group.

-2018: Tradeshift acquires Babelway, an online B2B integration platform.
+In 2018, Tradeshift acquired Babelway, an online B2B integration platform.

-Customers

-As of 2018, Tradeshift has over 500 global customers spanning six continents and 190 countries.
-A sampling of Tradeshift customers include Air France KLM, Kuehne + Nagel International AG, DHL, Fujitsu, HSBC, Siemens, Société Générale, Unilever, and Volvo.